Microscope Objectives for Life Sciences, Dry

 • 2X and 4X Objectives: 350 nm - 700 nm

-• Ideal for Brightfield, Fluorescence, Multiphoton, and Confocal Imaging Applications
+• Ideal for Brightfield, Fluorescence, Multiphoton, or Confocal Imaging Applications

 • Magnifications Specified for Use with a 200 mm Tube Lens

-Thorlabs' super apochromatic microscope objectives provide axial color correction in the visible range and a flat field of focus in a variety of imaging modalities without introducing vignetting.
+Thorlabs' apochromatic microscope objectives for life sciences provide axial color correction across the visible range and a flat field of focus in a variety of imaging modalities without introducing vignetting.
 These objectives are designed for use with a tube lens focal length of 200 mm and have optical elements that are AR-coated for improved transmission.
-Our 1X telecentric objective is ideal for machine vision applications (see Telecentric Tutorial tab), while our 2X and 4X objectives have high numerical apertures (NA), making them ideal for widefield imaging.
-Lastly, our 10X objective is designed for two-photon imaging.
-This objective has a long 7.77 mm working distance and features a correction collar and optical thickness scale, allowing the objective focus to be adjusted for a variety of media that may be present between the objective and the sample, such as aqueous solutions and cover glasses (see the Correction Collar tab for details).
+Our 1X telecentric objective is ideal for machine vision applications (see Telecentric Tutorial tab), while our 2X and 4X objectives have higher numerical apertures (NA) of 0.10 and 0.20, respectively, making them ideal for widefield imaging.
+Lastly, our 10X and 15X objectives are designed for two-photon imaging.
+These objectives have 7.77 mm and 2.60 mm working distances respectively and feature a correction collar and optical thickness scale, allowing the objectives' focus to be adjusted for a variety of media that may be present between the objective and the sample, such as aqueous solutions and cover glasses (see the Correction Collar tab for details).
 Note that these objectives are not suitable for water-dipping, water-immersion, or oil-immersion techniques.

-Every objective housing is engraved with the Item #, magnification, NA, wavelength range, and working distance.
+Every objective housing is engraved with the Item #, magnification, NA, and wavelength range.
 Each objective is shipped in an objective case comprised of a lid and container.
 The threading for each objective is given below; to use the objectives with a different thread standard, please see our microscope objective thread adapters

 Mounting the objectives on this page together or in combination with other objectives may require parfocal length extenders, which allow users to match parfocal lengths and switch between objectives of different magnifications mounted in a turret or nosepiece without significant refocusing.